 I hope you found some great Thanksgiving dinner inspiration and hostess gift ideas.
 We are looking forward to reconnecting and spending time with our family this year.
 I am thankful that my girls will be home from college and we’ll have the whole family back under one roof.

+Each day is a blessing.
 What are you thankful for this year?